UmarRauf-00/Recipe-finder/README.md

 **This app is also deployed on Netlify**

-You can see the deployed app at: [Being deployed right now]
+You can see the deployed app at: (Netlify)[https://jovial-wozniak-c0d390.netlify.com]